-I use these Rink grips dry training targets.
-I have them printed for different distances and have made a board with a mix of them.
+In the past I used these Rink grips dry training targets.
+I had them printed for different distances and glued a bunch of them on a piece of cardboard.

 At the range three days a week.
 Learn how to do the decreasing & steady pressure trigger releases.
 Focus on the trigger!

 - 20 shots on the back plate (no target)

 - 20 shots with a target without bringing it back or checking the results in the screen (cover it or turn it off).
 You can check after 10 shots.

 - 20 shots checking the result of each shot.
 Focus on the trigger release, not on getting points.
 You only want to work on the release while staying in the zone thanks to your stability training.
 If you were using a SCATT, it would be about the green yarn ball.

 - Shoot 15 nines (tens count as nines too) and write down how many shots it took you to get there.
 Again, you only want to augment the pressure keeping the ball of yarn.

 - Finish with a contract of doing 45 and 46 points in five shots.
 You can try maximum four times total for both.